olivercalazans/nmapy/README.md

-<h1 align="center"> NMAPy </h1>
+<h1 align="center"> NetXplorer </h1>

-**DataSeeker** is a Python-based command-line tool designed to gather information about networks and devices.
-It is tailored for use in Linux environments, providing a simple and efficient interface for network exploration with only one external dependency.
+**NetXplorer** is a command-line tool developed in Python for network analysis and exploration.
+Inspired by the functionality of Nmap, it allows users to gather information about active devices and services, providing a simple and efficient interface for Linux users.
 What it can do:

 <br>